YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A serious review does not only say everything is fine from one blurry photo.
 It looks at bleeding, trauma, crust thickness, redness, infection signs, and whether the wash timing matches the clinic’s protocol.
 The placement pattern and the planned density also matter.

-A proper review also asks whether the patient is comparing the after wash scalp to the wrong reference.
+A proper review also asks whether you are comparing the after wash scalp to the wrong reference.
 Day 1 darkness is not final density.
 A wet scalp is not the same as dry hair.
 A close flash photo is not the same as normal room light.
 A result cannot be judged as failed before the biology has had time to work.

 At the same time, the clinic should not use normal recovery as an excuse to ignore a poor plan.
 If the hairline was planted in visible rows, if the density plan was unrealistic for the donor area, or if the recipient area looks unhealthy, the concern deserves more than reassurance.